 Situated in the Indian Ocean, towards the southern side of India, are a group of islands known as the Andaman and Nicobar Islands.
 This is a part of our country not very well known, and also a part in which one is not interested until one is planning a costly vacation on the coasts.
-However, there is one other thing at these small pieces of land that might get you interested here; the tribes of the land.
+However, there is one other thing at these small pieces of land that might get you interested here; the tribes of Andaman and Nicobar Island.
 The people living here had been cut off from the contacts of mainland culture and the developments taking place there.
-As result the people whom you might meet here will neither look like the people of the mainland India nor behave like them.
-Looking at them, it seems as if they are still caught up in the primitive times and there, in that dimension of time, lies their unique world undisturbed by modern times.
+As a result, the people whom you might meet here will neither look like the people of mainland India nor behave like them.
+Looking at them, it seems as if they are still caught up in primitive times and there, in that dimension of time, lies their unique world undisturbed by modern times.

 The inhabitants of these islands are tribes of Negrito and Mongoloid origin.
-There are four surviving Negrito tribes living on the Andaman Islands, where as two Mongoloid tribes living on the Nicobar Islands.
+There are four surviving Negrito tribes living on the Andaman Islands, whereas two Mongoloid tribes living on the Nicobar Islands.
 It is thought that the Andaman Islands were separated from Africa and so were these Negrito tribes, about 60,000 years ago.
 Originally there were five Negrito tribes occupying the Andaman Islands, as discovered by the European colonists who had come to visit these islands during their reign over India.
-These five tribes were:-
+These five tribes in Andaman and Nicobar were:-

-Though not much is known about these people, but here we make a small effort to help you know about these age old tribes who have successfully preserved their culture.
+Though not much is known about these people, here we make a small effort to help you know about these age-old tribes who have successfully preserved their culture.

 The Great Andamanese Tribe

-In the current times they are supported by the Indian Government.
-Much of their diet includes Indian food although they still go for fishing, hunting and food gathering.
+In the current times, these Indian Tribes are supported by the Indian Government.
+Much of their diet includes Indian food although they still go fishing, hunting, and food gathering.
 They also have farms now to practice agriculture and a little bit of animal husbandry.

-Unlike the Great Andamanese, the Jarawa have stayed totally out of contact of the outside world.
+Unlike the Great Andamanese, Jarawa has stayed totally out of contact with the outside world.
 They have been known to exist, but since contact with them has been very less and intermittent, not much about their culture is known.
-They are believed to be the ascendants of the now extinct Jangil tribe.
+They are believed to be the ascendants of the now-extinct Jangil tribe.
 They outnumbered the Jangil tribe, who were separated from them a long time back.
 They have known to have contacts only with the other Andamanese tribes.

-Till the late 18th century their homeland was thought to have been located in the South Andaman Island.
-But soon as the, Great Andamanese tribe was getting wiped out, the Jarawas extended their lands.
+Till the late 18th century their homeland was thought to have been located in South Andaman Island.
+But soon as the Great Andamanese tribe was getting wiped out, the Jarawas extended their lands.
 They were known to have been detached with the outsiders, but by 1998 they frequented their contacts with the foreigners making it dangerous for them, in case they caught any disease.
-In spite of this they now regular contact the outsiders, either at the places where they live or at the local markets or hospitals.
+In spite of this, they now regularly contact the outsiders, either at the places where they live or at the local markets or hospitals.

 Their population has been greatly impacted by the Great Andaman Trunk road; both in positive and negative ways.
-They came to visit the settlements near the road and within a period of a few months they came in contact of some dangerous but not fatal diseases.
+They came to visit the settlements near the road and within a period of a few months, they came in contact with some dangerous but not fatal diseases.
 Their children now, however, go to school and are educated in the same manner as the children of the foreigners.

-Earlier inhabiting Little Andaman, Rutland Island and the South Andaman Island, the Onge tribe inhabit only two reserve camps on Little Andaman after their population faced a decrease in number.
-Being semi nomadic, they hunted for food instead of farming.
-Not much of their culture is known and not many of them have been known to have survived till date.
-A major cause of their extinction was tsunami.
-After the tsunami only 96 of the Onge individuals were left who had taken shelter on the highland of the island.
+Earlier inhabiting Little Andaman, Rutland Island, and the South Andaman Island, the Onge tribe inhabit only two reserve camps on Little Andaman after their population faced a decrease in number.
+Being semi-nomadic, they hunted for food instead of farming.
+Not much of their culture is known and not many of them have been known to have survived to date.
+A major cause of their extinction was a tsunami.
+After the tsunami, only 96 of the Onge individuals were left who had taken shelter on the highland of the island.

-Their increasing interaction with the outsiders also impacted their population resulting in a decrease of their numbers from 672 in 1901 to 250 in 1951.
-Also in December of 2008 they contracted a poisoning incident where around 23 men had drunk a bottle of methanol thinking it to be alcohol.
-It was concluded that if any more men died then it could be dangerous for survival of the tribe.
+Their increasing interaction with the outsiders also impacted their population resulting in a decrease in their numbers from 672 in 1901 to 250 in 1951.
+Also in December of 2008, they contracted a poisoning incident where around 23 men had drunk a bottle of methanol thinking it to be alcohol.
+It was concluded that if any more men died then it could be dangerous for the survival of the tribe.

-Sentinelese tribe is the most untouched tribe of Andaman Islands.
-They live on the North Sentinel Island, isolated completely from the other tribes.
+Sentinelese tribe is the most untouched tribe of the Andaman Islands.
+They live on the North Sentinel Island, isolated completely from the other tribes in Andaman and Nicobar and also from the world.
 They are still leading the life of hunter and gatherer as they hunt and gather food, together with fishing.
 They also seem to have knowledge of certain beneficial plants.
 They don’t, however, know about how to produce fire and cook food.